The Archive.

 Although the PA's and facilities are generally much better then these early festivals, we have regressed to some extent in the open mindedness of crowds towards accepting a wide range of music - although I can think of times in the early festivals where crowds were ugly towards certain types of acts - so perhaps its just promoters playing safe and giving the punters more of what they know they want .
 However, the chance of a non genre specific band like Mungo Jerry breaking out to stardom from the Reading Festival is practically zero, whereas it would have been possible in the Nat Jazz fests of the 60's.

 As the bill changed towards the more heavy acts it attracted a younger generation who had a different idea of what was acceptable festival behavior -their drug of preference was booze , not dope .
 Increasingly , the optimism and relatively open mindedness of audiences of the 60s was being replaced by a partisanship which became increasingly ugly , with excessive booze consumption being the order of the day.
 Can throwing at the acts and other audience members was so bad by 1974 that many veteran festival goers no longer attended .
-By 1978 the transformation was complete, Uriah Heap were the headliners and hard rock bands dominated the entire weekend.
-I remember seeing a documentary about Reading from this era- the entire field was a sea of cans , several layers deep.
+By 1978 the transformation was complete, Uriah Heep were the headliners and hard rock bands dominated the entire weekend.
+I remember seeing a documentary about Reading from the early 80s- almost the entire field was a sea of cans , several layers deep !!!.
+In the doco the police busted a woman carrying what were apparently thousands of tabs of acid, which seems an unlikely drug to be selling at a festival which was so addicted to booze, it turned out it was all fake, so the police busted her for deception !

 From an old hands point of view it was rather depressing to see just how much the festival had changed ...... but then times DO change and I'm sure those who attended in later years had a great time - and massive hangovers to boot ......